NebraLtd/Helium-Guides/docs/indoor-hotspot/troubleshooting.md

 On the Nebra Helium Hotspots we have two local diagnostics tools that can help you to find any issues with your miners.

-Please take a look at the dedicated [local diagnostics page](../../handy-guides/local-diagnostics.md) for more information.
+Please take a look at the dedicated [local diagnostics page](../handy-guides/local-diagnostics.md) for more information.

 </details>

-### No lights are turning on:
+### No lights are turning on

 <details>
 <summary>Click to expand!</summary>